 Strong Customer Authentication (SCA) in Pipedrive

 If your card issuing bank is in the *EU, **EEA, or ***CTC, you may be required to go through an additional step of authentication when you enter your card details or make modifications to your account and subscriptions with us.
-This is due to the PSD2 Strong Customer Authentication (SCA), a new European regulatory requirement that comes into effect on December 31, 2020, designed to make online payments more secure.
+This is due to the PSD2 Strong Customer Authentication (SCA), a new European regulatory requirement designed to make online payments more secure, which came into effect on December 31, 2020.

 The SCA will require an additional security step before you are able to complete your online transaction that can appear as two or more of the following: